Edward James Larkin

 Chemistry Instructor Affiliation: NYU Abu Dhabi

-Education: BSc University College Dublin, MSc University College Dublin
+Education: BSc University College Dublin, MSc University College Dublin, MA in Education University of Buckingham

 Research Areas: Chemical education, petroleomics, outreach